xxfoundation/elixxir-docs/multicast_channel.md

 2. channel description
 3. channel RSA public key

+Channels work similarly to a client receiver ID in that all messages sent to the proper ephemeral receiver ID can be read by all channel members.

 ## Symmetric Encrypted Channel Messages

 In our multicast channels, message pickup works the same as it does